argos-research/genode-CheckpointRestore-SharedMemory/README.md

  * Intercept RAM session to create managed dataspaces instead of normal dataspaces
  * Managed dataspaces:

-1. Custom RAM service creates dataspaces from RAM and creates a RM session
+1. Custom RAM session object creates RAM dataspaces from parent's RAM service (usually core's service)

-2. It does not attach the dataspace to the RM session, but it creates a dataspace from the RM session
+2. It also creates a dataspace from a Region map from an RM session (called a managed dataspace)

-3. The created dataspace is a managed dataspace which is returned to the RAM client for requesting a dataspace
+3. It does not attach the RAM dataspaces to the Region map yet

+4. The Region map gets a fault handler which can mark the accessed data

  * detach -> page fault -> mark & attach mechanism:

-1. On the first usage of the dataspace a page fault is triggered, because no dataspace is attached
+1. On the first access on a managed dataspace a page fault is triggered, because no RAM dataspace is attached in the corresponding Region map

-2. The MRAM service catches the page fault and marks the dataspace as "used" and attaches a dataspace for the usage
+2. A fault handler catches the page fault and marks the dataspace as "used" and attaches a RAM dataspace (supposed for this location) to this location

-3. After a checkpoint is performed the dataspaces are unmarked (set to "not used") and detached from the RM session, thus a new page fault can be caught
+3. After a checkpoint is performed the RAM dataspaces are unmarked (set to "not used") and detached from the Region map, thus a new page fault can be caught

  * The managed dataspace size shall be a multiple of 1 PAGESIZE; a benchmark can be made to find out the optimal dataspace size for a given component